matteo8p/Adaptive-Asset-Strategy/README.md

 Choose the top 4 ETF's with the greatest returns in the past 180 trading days.
 Take these 3 ETF's, analyze its standard deviations and covariances, and use these values to generate the Markowitz Min-Variance Portfolio derived from Modern Portfolio Theory

+**Reanalyze and readjust the portfolio at the end of every month